philipturner/differentiation/README.md

 #endif
 ```

 When officially enabled in release toolchains, the built-in `_Differentiation` module will be renamed to `Differentiation`.
-The import guard will automatically import the new module name, which will now conflict with the `Differentiation` module exported by this repository.
+The import guard will automatically import the new built-in module name, creating a name collision with the `Differentiation` module exported by this repository.
 This repository will change significantly to accomodate for the module renaming, so re-read the usage instructions when (or if) AutoDiff [makes it through](https://forums.swift.org/t/differentiable-programming-for-gradient-based-machine-learning/42147) Swift Evolution.

 ## Running Package Tests